-I am well into my second book, tentatively titled, The Black Fox of Boltonshire which I hope to see published early next year.
+I am well into my second book, tentatively titled, The Black Fox of Beckham which I hope to see published early next year.
 The story takes place in the English countryside where horses and fox hunting are a way of life especially among the well to do.
-The book will explore what it means to be different and how an unlikely friendship between a fourteen year old girl diagnosed with an intellectual disability, a Roma (Gypsy) widow, and a black fox unlocks something quite magical.
+The book explores the cost of being different from your peers and how an unlikely friendship between a fourteen year old girl diagnosed with Autism Spectrum Disorder, a Roma (Gypsy) widow, and a black fox unlocks something quite magical.

 Here is a taste which I hope you will enjoy.

-“What is that?” she called out to no one as yet another strange and terrifying noise like that of a crying animal rose above the chaos engulfing her.
+“What is it?” she screamed in the darkened den as still another strange and terrifying sound like that of a crying animal rose above the chaos engulfing her.

-Then there was yelping and barking.
-Perhaps a coyote?
-No. It was a hound.
+Now, howling, yelping, barking.
+Her mind raced.
+Coyotes?
+No. Hounds.
 Many hounds!
-Too many for her to imagine.
-She cocked her head toward the sound.
-It was clear they were coming closer.
-Then she heard the furless ones called humans shouting at one another outside the den.
+Too many to imagine.
+She lifted her head toward the sound.
+Clearly, they are getting closer.
+Then, listening very carefully, she hears the furless ones shouting to one another outside the den.
 “Hunters!” she thought.
 But she had only heard stories about hunters and was uncertain exactly what to believe.
 Is it true they really use their hounds to kill foxes?
 She didn’t know, but this is not safe, she told herself.
 Her breathing quickened, and she rapidly surveyed the den from one end to the other instinctively looking for a safer place to which she could retreat.
-The barking and yelping grew more frenzied, the thunderous noise roared in her ears and shook the ground as if the entire forest were collapsing all around her den.
-She crawled deeper into the darkened den than she had ever ventured before, she remembered talk of an escape tunnel, but had never been permitted to explore it.
+The barking and howling grew more frenzied, the deafening noise roared in her ears and again shook the ground as if the entire forest were collapsing all around her.
+Inching deeper into the darkened den than she had ever ventured before, she remembered talk of an escape tunnel, but had never been permitted to explore it.

 “Who is it?”
 She cried out scanning the dimly lit tunnel but seeing no one.
-With the sounds from outside growing closer, she had no choice but to move still further into the darkened den.
-Then, there it was again; an urgent voice from the darkened tunnel calling her name.
+With the sounds from outside growing still closer, she had no choice but to move still further into the darkness ahead of her.
+Once again; the urgent voice from somewhere deep in the tunnel calling her name.

 “Arabella!”
 Now louder, “Arabella!
 Follow me!”
-From the darkness of the tunnel there emerged the figure of a somewhat pear-shaped Badger.
+From the darkness of the tunnel, there emerged the figure of a pear-shaped badger hurrying toward her.

 “I can’t!”
-She could barely hear her own voice above the roaring chaos above.
+She could barely hear her own voice above the roaring clamour above.
 “I told my father I would stay and wait for them to return.”

 “Your father…” he yelled.
-Then hesitating he leaned in close to her, his mouth twisted into a painful grimace.
-“Your father is not coming home.”
-He looked at her sympathetically not entirely sure she grasped the meaning of what he just now told her.
+Hesitating, he leaned in close to her, his mouth twisted into a painful grimace.
+“Your parents are not coming home.
+They are not returning!”
+Benton looked at her sympathetically unsure she grasped the meaning of what he just now told her.
 “Arabella, they are not returning home!”

 “I don’t understand.”
-She knew his look signaled something was very wrong but she was not able to make sense of it with the chaos outside the den.
+She knew his look signaled something was very wrong.
+Still, she didn’t understand nor could she make sense of it with the distraction of the noise outside the den.

 “Arabella, I am doing for your father what he asked me to do.
 Now please, please, PLEASE!
 Follow me!”

-Benton turned and lumbered deeper into the tunnel.
-Again, the haunting sound of the horn and the barking and yelping and thunderous noise of a thousand hooves pounding the earth above the den began to recede somewhat.
-Huffing and puffing, she kept her eyes on Benton’s ample bottom as it heaved one way then the other as he lumbered forward.
+Benton turned and waded still further into the tunnel.
+Again, the haunting sound of an animal’s cry and the barking and yelping and thunderous noise of a thousand hooves pounding the earth above the den began to recede as they ran.
+Huffing and puffing, she kept her eyes on Benton’s ample bum heaving one way, then the other as he lumbered forward.
 “Are you with me, Arabella?”
-Benton called over his shoulder as he ran.
+Benton hollered over his shoulder as he ran.

-“Here we go!
-Cried Benton and punched his head through the roof dropping tufts of grass and and soil into the den onto Arabella.
-A shaft of daylight shone now inside the den where Arabella waited.
+“Here we go!”
+Benton announced, punching his head through the roof, dropping tufts of grass and soil into the den onto Arabella.
+A shaft of daylight shone inside the tunnel where Arabella waited.

 “I know.
 I live at this end of the den.
-We…your parents and I… had an arrangement.
-I helped keep your place clean and we shared the den.
+We…your parents and I…well, we had an arrangement.
+I helped keep your place clean, and we shared the den.
 It worked.
-This”, he extended his paw toward the newly opened hole, “is an escape exit for just this sort of thing.”
+This”, he extended his paw toward the newly opened hole, “is an escape exit for exactly this sort of thing.”

-“Um…well, yes I did.”
-Again feeling clumsy with his response.
-Then added curtly, “But that is a matter of no consequence now as I shall explain, dear girl.
+“Um…well, yes I did.
+I mean I do.”
+He said somewhat defensively.
+“But that is neither here nor there at this point.
 Now, out we go.”
 They both climbed from the den out onto a grassy patch that sat much further inside the tree line.
-Some ways away Arabella saw the horses and their riders milling about close to the entrance to the den but their sense of urgency seemed diminished.
-Several of the red jackets yelled something to the dogs and they all turned and began chasing after the horses and red jackets.
+Some ways away Arabella saw the horses and their riders milling about close to the entrance to the den, but their sense of urgency seemed diminished.
+Several of the red jackets yelled something to the dogs, and they all turned and began chasing after the horses and red jackets.